sjentsch/lsjDocs/Ch12/Ch12_Regression_05.rst

 in order?

 Multiple regression is conceptually very simple.
 All we do is add more terms to our regression equation.
-Let’s suppose that we’ve got two variables that we’re interested in; perhaps we want to use both ``dani.sleep`` and ``baby.sleep`` to predict the ``dani.grump`` variable.
+Let us suppose that we have got two variables that we are interested in; perhaps we want to use both ``dani.sleep`` and ``baby.sleep`` to predict the ``dani.grump`` variable.
 As before, we let *Y*\ :sub:`i` refer to my grumpiness on the i-th day.
 But now we have two *X* variables: the first corresponding to the amount of sleep I got and the second corresponding to the amount of sleep my son got.
-So we’ll let *X*\ :sub:`i1` refer to the hours I slept on the i-th day and *X*\ :sub:`i2` refers to the hours that the baby slept on that day.
+So we will let *X*\ :sub:`i1` refer to the hours I slept on the i-th day and *X*\ :sub:`i2` refers to the hours that the baby slept on that day.
 If so, then we can write our regression model like this: